 |Course Title||Laboratory Technician Level 3 Apprenticeship|

-Functional Skills are a vital part of your apprenticeship.
+Functional Skills are a vital part of the apprenticeship.
 They provide the essential knowledge, skills and understanding needed to operate confidently, effectively and independently.
-Functional skills are available at Level 1 and Level 2 and the level you will work towards will depend on the previous qualifications you have achieved, the results of an assessment prior to your apprenticeship and the requirements of the apprenticeship you are completing.
-If you have not already achieved Level 2 English and maths you must study for and take the tests for Level 2 English and maths and achieve Level 1 English and maths for Level 2 Apprenticeship.
+Functional Skills are available at Level 1 and Level 2 and the level the apprentice will work towards will depend on the previous qualifications achieved, the results of an assessment prior to the apprenticeship and the requirements of the apprenticeship they are completing